Research & Best Practices

 • Friction and heat reduction: Already mentioned above, these functions are the primary role of lubrication, and should be reiterated.
 By reducing friction forces and the heat that they generate, machinery lubrication can reduce wear and tear, lower the chances of significant component or equipment damage, and yield equipment performance improvements such as increased uptime and less maintenance.

-What are lubricants made of?
+What are machine lubricants made of?

 What types of machines need lubrication?